-Carbohydrates can come from rice, oatmeal or other grains like lentils and potatoes and even pasta.
+Carbohydrates can come from rice, oatmeal, or other grains like potatoes and even pasta.

 These foods should be cooked, not given raw.
-Here is a list of foods to avoid, just to be safe.
+Here is a list of foods to avoid to be safe.

 If you are starting from scratch, cook your proteins first.
-If you are adding rice or lentils, cook them separately at the same time.
-Chop the vegetables up in small pieces.
+If you are adding rice, cook them separately at the same time.
+Chop the vegetables up into small pieces.
 If you have a food processor, take them down to a shredded texture.
-Smaller vegetables, like frozen peas, can be added in as is.
+You can add smaller vegetables in as-is.

-Mix all the cooked ingredients together and blend.
+Mix all the cooked ingredients and blend.
 It’s that easy.
 If you make a big batch, you can portion them up and freeze them for later use.
 Perhaps make a few different kinds.
-Label and date them freezer.
+Label and date them before putting them in the freezer.

 - Don’t make a large batch until you know your dog will eat it or doesn’t have a reaction to something in it.

 - Buy the ingredients in bulk.
 Find vegetables from the farmer’s market.